carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .language-groovy }

-The complete list of directives is available at this [link](https://www.nextflow.io/docs/latest/process.html#directives).
+Another communally used directive is memory specification; a complete list of directives is available at this [link](https://www.nextflow.io/docs/latest/process.html#directives).

 > # Exercise
 > Modify the script of the previous exercise adding a `tag` directive logging the sample_id in the execution output.